localytics/mock-server-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/MockServer.svg?style=flat)](http://cocoapods.org/pods/MockServer)
 [![Platform](https://img.shields.io/cocoapods/p/MockServer.svg?style=flat)](http://cocoapods.org/pods/MockServer)

 MockServer is an HTTP Server that captures all requests it receives.
-It's primary use case is being embedded in a test app and capturing network traffic from your application for validation.
+Its primary use case is being embedded in a test app and capturing network traffic from your application for validation.
 In particular, if you consider one of the primary outputs of a product to be its network requests, MockServer can be used to black-box test the product.
 This can also be useful in a unit testing environment if you want to test a piece of network code while still using a real HTTP stack.
 As a real HTTP server, this tool also has a lot of potential around returning stub data to the product being tested.

 ## Usage